mictiz/academic-kickstart/content/home/experience.md

   location = "Turin, Italy"
   date_start = "2019-05-01"
   date_end = ""
+  description = """
+  Responsibilities include:

-  description = ""Research on Computational Social Science, Digital Epidemiology, Network Science"" Responsibilities include:
+  * Research on Computational Social Science, Digital Epidemiology, Network Science
   * Collection and analysis of digital data from Twitter, GDELT news database, and Facebook ads.
   * Collection of digital data from Wikipedia, and analysis of click-rate time-series.
   * Modelling dynamical processes on higher order networks.
   * Co-tutoring for Master Thesis of student from physics department.

   """